Kamala Harris, Trailblazer Eying America's Last Glass Ceiling

 Washington:

-Despite blazing a trail as the first woman, Black and South Asian vice president in US history, the 59-year-old Democrat long struggled with approval ratings as bad or worse than President Joe Biden's.
+Despite blazing a trail as the first woman, Black and South Asian vice president in the nation's history, the 59-year-old Democrat long struggled with approval ratings as bad or worse than President Joe Biden's.

 The last 12 months, however, have revealed a transformed Harris.

-And with Biden's endorsement of Harris after stunning the world by dropping his own reelection bid Sunday, she's suddenly on the cusp of history.
+And with Biden's endorsement in hand, after he stunned the world by dropping his own reelection bid Sunday, she's suddenly on the cusp of history.

-As the ageing Biden faded over the last year, his "veep" emerged as a force on the campaign trail, pushing for abortion rights and reaching out to core voters, including suburban women and Black men.
+In a statement full of plaudits for Biden's achievements in office -- it was "unmatched in modern American history," she said -- Harris vowed to "earn and win" the nomination.

-With a fondness for the f-bomb and her family nickname of "Momala" going viral, she has also finally started to cut through the noise to voters who previously barely paid attention.
+"I will do everything in my power to unite the Democratic Party -- and unite our nation -- to defeat Donald Trump," she said.

-She has also won plaudits in party circles by staying loyal to the 81-year-old president during the last few weeks, even as political vultures circled over his candidacy.
+As the aging Biden seemed to visibly fade over the last year, his "veep" emerged as a force on the campaign trail, pushing for abortion rights and reaching out to core voters, including suburban women and Black men.

-She now is likely to face Trump -- a brutal battle against a candidate who defeated Hillary Clinton in her bid become the first female commander in chief in 2016.
+With a fondness for the f-bomb and her family nickname of "Momala" going viral, she has also finally started to cut through the noise to voters who previously paid scant attention.

-The fact that Harris has blamed much of the criticism of her by Republicans on racism and sexism would likely make a win feel even more vindicating for her.
+Harris has won praise in party circles by staying loyal to the 81-year-old president even as political vultures began circling his candidacy.

-Trump and other Republicans have notably stepped up their attacks on her as Biden's position weakened and polls showed Harris would fare better against him than Biden.
+She now appears likely to face Trump -- a brutal battle against a candidate who defeated Hillary Clinton in her bid to become the first female president in 2016.

 'Ready to serve'